 Ross H. Talarico, D.P.M.

-- Residency, San Francisco Bay Area Foot & Ankle Residency, San Francisco, CA
+- San Francisco Bay Area Foot & Ankle Residency

 - Fellow, American College of Foot & Ankle Surgeons

-- Board Certified, American Board of Foot & Ankle Surgery
+- Diplomate of the American Board of Foot and Ankle Surgery